ekernf01/ggrn/ggrn_docker_backend/README.md

     - As a starting point, you can use the Dockerfile and the python script given in this repo in `Dockerfiles/template`; copy and rename into an adjacent folder.
     - Although you can name the image whatever you prefer, we use the convention `ggrn_docker_backend_{f}` where f is the folder you just created.
     - The only requirement is that when a container runs, it should run your program described above.
 This is taken care of in the template by the `ENTRYPOINT` directive.
 If you remove it for interactive development, you will probably need to restore it eventually.
-- **Passing arguments to your method**:
+- **Passing arguments and networks to your method**:
+    - GGRN's GRN class has a `.network` data member.
+This is saved as an Apache Parquet file in `from_to_docker/network.parquet` so you can use it inside the container.
     - When using GGRN with a Docker backend, you can still pass all the usual GGRN args to `GRN.fit()`.
 These will be saved to `from_to_docker/ggrn_args.json` and mounted to the container, so your code can look for keyword args in `/from_to_docker/ggrn_args.json`.
     - If your method does not fit cleanly into the grammar defining GGRN or has other keyword args, you can also pass in custom keyword args.
 They will be saved to `from_to_docker/kwargs.json` and mounted to the container, so your code can look for keyword args in `/from_to_docker/kwargs.json`.
         - When using GGRN directly (not through the benchmarking code), you can pass a dict `kwargs` to `GRN.fit` in your python code.
 Be aware that Python may not translate perfectly to json; for instance, json lacks Python's `None` value.
         - When using GGRN via our benchmarking framework, you can specify kwargs by adding a key `kwargs` to the `metadata.json` for your experiment.
 The value should be a dict containing anything you want.
 For more info, you can read the [reference](https://github.com/ekernf01/perturbation_benchmarking/blob/main/docs/reference.md) on `kwargs` and `kwargs_to_expand`, and for an example, you can [consult our how-to](https://github.com/ekernf01/perturbation_benchmarking/blob/main/docs/how_to.md).
-- **Passing networks to your method**: Our benchmarking project includes a collection of gene regulatory networks, which we would eventually like to make available for benchmarked methods to use as side information.
-However, this network sharing feature is not yet supported.
-One possible plan is to save Apache Parquet files in `from_to_docker/network.parquet`.

 ### Quick debugging